MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 = Can we still use standard Woocommerce Coupons while using this plugin? = Yes, the Global Coupons have a prefix (GC_) to make a difference from standard coupons, so you can create any coupon code which is not starting with "GC_" and use it as usual.

-= Is this plugin supports all languages? =
+= Does this plugin support all languages? =
 The plugin itself does not support other languages except English, but you can edit all text fields from Settings page to show the strings in your language.

 = I need another restriction for my business.
 Can you improve your plugin for this special request? =